Community Repair Events

 The principle common objectives among most formats are teaching and emboldening people to fix their own things; encouraging a shift in how we think about our possessions; and raising awareness around the profound impact extending the life of what we already have makes.

-Participation can mean hands-on, and it can mean observing goodwill meet with expertise in the form of a volunteer’s fixing their broken thing.
+The impact of events is primarily about awareness and mindset, and different formats and emphases reach different sectors of the community.
 The point is to gather together to repair objects.
 Learning, empowerment and shifting mindset take care of themselves in this context.
+The more repair the better.

 Practicalities — Resources for Getting Going